 All The Down East range of boats had traditional clipper bows and bowsprits.
 The larger models, like Britannia also had ornamental trail boards either side of the bow, that is, except for the boat I bought in 2010.
 I never could find out why she didn't have trail boards like all the others because they certainly enhance the bow of any boat.
 The hull showed no signs they had ever been fitted either, perhaps the original buyer just didn't like them?

-I had tried for ages to find information about how they were made, on the web and sailing forums but without success, so I decided to try making a pair myself.
+I had tried for ages to find information about how they were made, on the web and sailing forums, but without success, so I decided to try making a pair myself.
 From photographs of other Down East 45’s I estimated they were about seven feet long and a foot wide at the rear, tapering forward to the beak head under the bowsprit.

-The planks before being glued together.The original boards were probably cast from port and starboard molds for mass production, but making molds would be a very time consuming method for just two boards.
-I resolved to try and carve them but first I had to decide what material to carve them from.
+The original boards were probably cast from port and starboard molds for mass production, but making molds would be a very time consuming method for just two boards.
+I resolved to try and carve them, but first I had to decide what material to carve them from.
 It had to be something that would not only be easily carveable, but would also bend to the shape of the hull and the sharper curve where the hull met the beak head, called the bow rabbet line, (that's not a typo’).
 The material also needed to be impervious to seawater because a sailboats bow is constantly sprayed with seawater and occasionally completely submerged.

 Wood was an obvious consideration and I had routing bits and chisels to carve the intricate scroll work in a solid plank, but it was definitely beyond my expertise and equipment to bend a plank to the curve needed for the beak head.
 A hardwood plank of teak, the size I needed would also be very expensive.
-I considered building up a lamination of thin sheets glued together but I had no mold to preform them to, except the actual boat.
+I considered building up a lamination of thin sheets glued together but I had no mold to preform them, except the actual boat.
 Since the boat was in the water that would have been a very messy job.
 I also felt that a couple of wooden boards either side of the bow would rapidly become just another high maintenance area.
 I asked numerous “pro service desk” people in do-it-yourself stores if they had any suggestions about any other material.
 Replies varied from, “Look down our boating equipment aisle,” to “Try West Marine down the road.”
 Searching the web was not much help either, because all the trail boards I found were carved in wood.

-I continued to search the aisles of hardware stores and finally found some solid plastic Poly Vinyl Chloride, (PVC) boards, called trim-board made by Royal Mouldings Limited. (www.royalbuildingproducts.com).
+I continued to search the aisles of hardware stores and finally found some solid plastic Poly-Vinyl-Chloride, (PVC) boards, called trim-board made by Royal Mouldings Limited. (www.royalbuildingproducts.com).
 I expect the reason they were never suggested was because they were for use in houses, not boats.
 They are available in various widths and lengths, all 3/4” inch thick and in white pigmentation.
 These planks are actually easier to work then wood because there is no grain.
 The material is impervious to seawater and will not rot or delaminate like wood and also easy to paint.
 A major advantage for my project is that PVC can also be bent when heated.
 The boards are smooth on one side and have a wood grain on the other.
 I used the smooth side outwards for my trail boards.

-Making a template for the port side board.Having discovered a suitable material, (I hoped), I bought some sheets of thin art board and a roll of masking tape to make a template of the shape I needed.
+Having discovered a suitable material, (I hoped), I bought some sheets of thin art board and a roll of masking tape to make a template of the shape I needed.
 Standing in my dinghy I taped the art board to the side of the hull and beak head then trimmed it until I had a shape similar to the original boards.
 When the template was removed and laid flat it was nothing like what I expected the shape to be, and it showed that I would need a board 14” inches wide and nearly eight feel long.
 Of course this was done on our kitchen table - boaters never change.

-I then bought a 9” inch wide plank and one 6” inches wide, both 8’ feet long, to fabricate a single trail board.
+I then bought a 9” inch wide plank and one 6” inches wide, both 8’ feet long, to fabricate a single board.
 They were not exactly cheap at $59.00 for both, so I bought only a set for one board in case my experiment didn't work.
-I glued and clamped the boards together edge to edge using regular PVC cement and primer, that is the same adhesive people will be familiar with for gluing PVC pipes for lawn sprinkler systems, etc. I left the glue to set overnight then traced the template shape on the board and rough cut it with my circular bench saw.
+I glued and clamped the boards together edge to edge using regular PVC cement and primer, that is the same adhesive readers will be familiar with for gluing PVC pipes for lawn sprinkler systems, etc. I left the glue to set overnight then traced the template shape on the board and rough cut it with my circular bench saw.
 I rounded the edges with a belt sander with 80 grit.

 I now had a flat board to draw my scrolls on and it took some time to draw a nice flowing snake-like pattern on the smooth side of the board.
 It was now time to make the first cut...
-At this point I would caution anyone intending to use this material to wear complete cover alls including a hat, gloves and facial protection.
+At this point I would caution anyone intending to use this material to wear complete coveralls including a hat, gloves and facial protection.
 The dust from PVC is finer than wood shavings and gets absolutely everywhere, including your lungs if you don't wear a mask.

-The raw board after being shaped with a heat gun.There are two ways to carve a shape or name on a board, whether it be for a house or a boat.
+There are two ways to carve a shape or name on a board, whether it be for a house or a boat.
 The shape can be cut into the board, (incised), usually in a V profile; or the surrounding background material can be removed, leaving the shape raised up (relief).
-I decided on the latter, even though it is the much more difficult and time consuming method but I think the finished effect is more striking.
+I decided on the latter, even though it is the much more difficult and time consuming method, but I think the finished effect is more striking.
 For this I used my trusty hand held router fitted with a 3/4” inch wide flat plunge bit to remove the larger areas between the scrolls.
-I set the cutter depth to 1/2” inch, that would leave 1/4” inch of material in the base of the board.
+I set the cutter depth to ½” inch, that would leave 1/4” inch of material in the base of the board.
 I also used a 1/4” inch plunge bit to remove material between the narrower areas.

-Bending the board to the approximate shape with a heat gun.
 I then drilled a row of 3/16” inch holes at 12” inch centers all round the edges to take the stainless self tapping screws I would use to fasten the boards to the hull.
 I also pre-drilled for a few fasteners in the center of the board to stop it bowing.
 These were than counter bored with a 3/8” inch drill to sink the screw heads enough to be able to infill the holes.
 Removing more than half the thickness of the board made it much more flexible to bend to the shape of the hull, but I had yet to try to bend the rabbet..

-The author with the port side board, they are bigger than you might think.
 I marked the board where the rabbet bend was and decided to try and pre bend the board to make it easier to fit.
 I had previously practiced on some off cuts to soften the plastic using a heat gun, so I had a rough idea how much heat was needed to make the board pliable.
 It was just a matter of keeping the gun moving over the area, wearing heavy gardening gloves and slowly the PVC softened enough to allow me to bend it.
 It certainly looked an odd shape.

 Eventually the piece was ready for a trial fit to the bow, and I again used my dinghy as a work platform.
 This time my wife Kati joined me to hold the board in place while I fastened it.
 It was now pliable enough to conform to the gentle shape of the bow but I had not bent it enough to the sharper rabbet curve.
 I applied more heat and was able to push it into the curve and the exact shape of the beak head.
 I held it with clamps while securing it with screws.
 Suddenly I had quite a fancy looking trail board.